-- Tables 5.1-5.3 were derived from the AOUSC criminal master data files.
-Only records of defendants sentenced during October 1, 2000, through September 30, 2001, were selected.
-Offenses shown in these tables - offenses of conviction are based on the longest actual sentence imposed. - 2) Tables 5.4-5.6 were created from AOUSC criminal master data files, supplemented with linked data on offender characteristics from two sources: the United States Sentencing Commission (USSC) monitoring system files (which are limited to records of defendants sentenced under the Federal sentencing guidelines); and the Pretrial Services Information Act System database, maintained by the Pretrial Services Agency (PSA).
-These two supplemental data files contain information on the characteristics of defendants.
+- Tables 5.1-5.3 were generated from the AOUSC criminal master data files.
+Only records of defendants sentenced between October 1, 2002, and September 30, 2003. were selected.
+Offenses shown in these tables - offenses of conviction - are based on the longest actual sentence imposed. - 2) Tables 5.4-5.6 were generated from AOUSC criminal master data files supplemented with linked data on offender characteristics from two sources: The United States Sentencing Commission (USSC) monitoring system files (which are limited to records of defendants sentenced under the Federal sentencing guidelines); and the Pretrial Services Information Act System database, maintained by the Pretrial Services Agency (PSA).
+These two supplemental data files contain information on the characteristics of offenders.
 Table 5.4 indicates the number of records for which relevant data were available.
-Percentage distributions were based on records with known values of defendant characteristics and offenses.
-Means and medians in tables 5.5 and 5.6 were based on the number of records shown in table 5.4. - 3) Criminal record, as reported in tables 5.4-5.6, is limited to prior adult convictions.
-For some defendants in these tables, it is further limited to the portion of their criminal record that is relevant for calculating sentences under the Federal sentencing guidelines.
+Percent distributions were based on records with known values of defendant characteristics and offenses.
+Means and medians in tables 5.5 and 5.6 were based on the number of records shown in table 5.4 - 3) Criminal record, as reported in tables 5.4-5.6, is limited to prior adult convictions.
+For some defendants in these tables, it is further limited to the portion of their criminal record that is relevant for calculating sentences under the Federal Sentencing Guidelines.
 In general, this is limited to sentences imposed within 15 years of the current offense and sentences for offenses committed within the United States.
 For most defendants, the criminal history used to calculate sentencing guideline ranges is the same as their adult criminal history.